Sydney is bloody expensive, there’s no getting around that. Many surveys have shown that Sydney has one of the highest costs of living in the world.

 5. Use all the ride-share apps

-In Sydney, we have Uber, Ola and Bolt.
+In Sydney, we have Uber, Ola and Didi.
 I prefer using Ola as they regularly have discounts, plus they give better commissions to their drivers.
 Every single Uber driver I’ve had uses Ola as well, so you’ll never have to wait more than a few minutes if you’re around the city.
 Compare prices between the apps before you ride, as sometimes there can be a big difference.

 If you haven’t used Uber or Ola before, then plug in one of these codes: